Germany: SPD to nominate Scholz as chancellor candidate – DW – 11/25/2024

 Who are the other candidates?

-From the collapsed coalition, the Greens have nominated current Economics Minister and Vice-Chancellor Robert Habeck after Foreign Minister Annalena Baerbock agreed to step aside.
+From the collapsed coalition, the Greens have nominated current Economics Minister and Vice-Chancellor Robert Habeck after Foreign Minister Annalena Baerbock agreed to step aside as a lead candidate.

 The conservative opposition Christian Democrats (CDU) are currently leading the polls with their candidate Friedrich Merz, while the far-right populist Alternative for Germany (AfD) nominated leader Alice Weidel back in September.